 5. Different Types of Contributions

 Depending on a particular employee’s financial circumstances and goals, different types of contributions – at least from a tax perspective – can be extremely beneficial.
-For instance, if you happen to be in a lower tax bracket today but feel that you may be in a higher one later in life, a Roth 401(k) can significantly benefit you down the road.
+For instance, if you are in a lower tax bracket today but feel that you may be in a higher one later in life, a Roth 401(k) can significantly benefit you.
 The reason is that it taxes your contributions as ordinary income up front but doesn’t tax you upon distribution.
 Minimizing what you give Uncle Sam – whether now or later – will always maximize how much you keep in your wallet or purse.

-Do you want help reviewing your 401(k) plan or need help with your financial plan?
+Do you need help reviewing your 401(k) plan or with your financial plan?
 We’re here to help!
 Simply click here or call (763) 445-2772 to schedule a complimentary consultation today!